albusfangautonomy/control_notes/notes/tips.md

 3. Bode plot shows the **steady state response only** (evaluating at $$s=j\omega$$).
 Transient response can only be investigated in **time-domain** since it is a time baseed phenomenon.

 4. Avoid $$ |L(s)| = 0 dB, \angle L(s) = -180^\circ, \text{ where } |L(s)| \text{ is the open-loop transfer function}$$.
 This is the boundary of stability.
 At this point gain = -1 (magnitude = 1, phase = $$-180^\circ$$), which causes denominator of closed loop transfer function to be 0.

+5. Non-miminum phase can be primarily caused by three phenomena: 1.
+Time delay $$e^{-sT}$$ 2.
+RHP zeroes 3.
+Non-causal/Inverse-unstable Dynamics (Non-causal systems depend on input in the future). **Only RHP zeroes can cause frequency response of the system to go in the wrong direction first**.
+Time delay only causes the frequency response to shift to the right.

 ---